 At the Sydney Olympics, Sheila Taormina was obviously in the lead following the swimming.
 She fought hard, but was eventually passed by five cycling and running women.
 Nevertheless, she was the sixth best in the world in yet another sport in which she competed against the odds.

-As a result of her enjoying her life as a triathlete, she now started working even harder on her cycling and running.
-As a famous swimming queen in a country where triathlon had become the new hot item, she found it easy to finance her career by selling exercise plans via e-mail and having well-paid one-on-one sessions with middle-aged men who’d put their golf clubs in the garage and instead bought a bicycle and a wetsuit.
-They just needed to learn how to crawl properly and in a relaxed manner so as to not be completely wasted in their legs once they had to get up on their bicycle.
+As a result of her enjoying her life as a triathlete, she now worked even harder on her cycling and running.
+As a famous swimming queen in a country where the triathlon had become the new hot item, she found it easy to finance her career by selling exercise plans by email and having well-paid one-on-one sessions with middle-aged men who’d traded their golf clubs for a bicycle and a wetsuit.
+They just needed to learn how to crawl properly and in a relaxed manner to not be completely wasted in their legs once they had to get up on their bicycle.

-However, Sheila Taormina never won an Olympic gold medal in triathlon.
+In the end, Sheila Taormina never won an Olympic gold medal in the triathlon.
 Her swimming was strong as usual, but by the end she had to make do with coming in 23rd in the much stronger field at the Athens Olympics in 2004.
-Just like eight years before, she now had her eyes set on a new Olympic event: modern pentathlon.
+Just like eight years before, she had her eyes set on a new Olympic event: the modern pentathlon.

-As implied by the name, modern pentathlon contains four events in addition to the 200 meters of swimming where she would collect points.
-Nor was she unaccustomed to the 3,000 meter cross-country run.
+As implied by the name, the modern pentathlon contains four events in addition to the 200 meters of swimming where she would collect points.
+Nor was she unaccustomed to the 3,000-meter cross-country run.
 Shooting, fencing and show jumping, on the other hand, represented quite a challenge.
-Yet, through her usual dedication in terms of training, she managed to get a spot on the team to her fourth Olympic Games in her third Olympic sport.
+Yet, through her usual dedication to training, she managed to get a spot on the team to her fourth Olympic Games in her third Olympic sport.

 Beijing was both good and bad for Sheila Taormina.
-Not surprisingly, the minus account included one of the events that was new to her.
-After a decent shooting event, where she got 172 out of 200 points, she definitely came in last in fencing.
-Here, all fencers meet one another, and after only 4 wins and 31 losses, her hopes of winning a medal were over.
-This was a major disappointment, as she believed that her fencing was finally up to par after having gotten good results at a competition in Germany earlier that same year.
+Not surprisingly, in the minus column, one of the events was new to her.
+After a decent shooting event where she got 172 out of 200 points, she came in last in fencing.
+Here, all fencers meet one another, and after only four wins and 31 losses, her hopes of winning a medal were over.
+This was a major disappointment, as she believed that her fencing was finally up to par, after having gotten good results at a competition in Germany earlier that same year.

 In her disappointment, she wanted to leave the competition, but with the support of her sister Sudee, she got up to swim.
-Although she didn’t have the same speed in her body as she did twelve years ago, the 39-year-old was still able to deliver the best swimming performance ever in an Olympic pentathlon competition.
-In addition, her 2:08.56 was better than any other woman over the age of 35 had performed that year.
-Just to compare, Kirsten Cameron won the masters world championships that the same year with 2:09.46.
+Although she didn’t have the same speed in her body as she did 12 years prior, the 39-year-old was still able to deliver the best swimming performance ever in an Olympic pentathlon competition.
+In addition, her 2:08.56 was better than any other woman over the age of 35 that had performed that year.
+Just to compare: Kirsten Cameron won the masters world championships that the same year with 2:09.46.

 In the next event, she hit the bullseye.
 As one of only three jumpers in the entire field, Sheila and the horse she’d been assigned through lottery were able to complete the course without any faults.
 Once the five events were finally added up, she came in at a decent 19th place.

-Sheila Taormina, Olympic athlete in three different sports.
+Sheila Taormina, Olympic athlete in three different sports

 Drafting